-Ms. Peters’ recording of C.P.E.
-Bach’s Chamber Sonatas with Music’s Re-creation was recently hailed by Gramophone magazine as “highly polished and enjoyable performances…warmly recommended.”
+Dr. Peters’ recording of C.P.E.
+Bach’s Chamber Sonatas with Music’s Re-creation was recently hailed by Gramophone magazine as “highly polished and enjoyable performances…strongly recommended.”
 Other recordings include Telemann Concertos, Lawes Fantasies, the Fantasies of Locke and Jenkins (Centaur), and Alec Wilder’s Suite for Harpsichord and Flute (Cantilena).
 Her ensemble credits include Music’s Re-creation, Camerata Academica, the New World Trio, Les Nations Salzburg, Monadnok Music and Duo Continuum.

 Her most recent collaboration, baroque duo Corde à vide with violinist Jubal Fulks, has been described as “fiery and brimming with inspired improvisation”.
 Spanning over 100 years of baroque music, their repertoire exemplifies the spontaneous, improvisatory character of this period, and showcases the startling cosmopolitan language of the late 17th century, the rich complexity of the German baroque style, and the sumptuous textures and dramatic flair of the late French composers.